De Paul stunner fires Atletico past Celta towards top four finish

 Barcelona, third, can overtake second place Girona with a win against Real Sociedad on Monday.

-The Basque side, sixth, are battling to secure Europa League football next season.
-Real Betis, seventh, host Almeria later Sunday.
+The Basque side, seventh, are battling to secure Europa League football next season.

+Betis, inspired by playmaker Isco, rose a point above La Real into sixth with a 3-2 win over Almeria.

+The former Real Madrid midfielder netted after Pablo Fornals opened the scoring, and then set up Ayoze Perez for Betis' third.